xmartlabs/XLPagerTabStrip/README.md

 The most interesting customizable features are:

 * Ability to skip intermediate view controllers when tapped on a "tab".
 * Indicators can be added at any position of the screen through storyboard layouts.
+* Choose between progressive, non-progressive indicators.
 * Add space padding between view controllers.